Buteyko for Children

 It may not seem obvious to you that how your child breathes is causing health problems.
 Chronic over-breathing is very subtle and often can go undetected.
-We know when we eat too much it causes health problems and what is less known is when we breathe more than the body requires health problems can occur.
+We know when we eat too much it because causes health problems, but what is less known is when we breathe more than the body requires health problems can occur.

 How to recognise habitual over breathing